Skip to content

 Trigger Conditions

-Set the alert level trigger conditions: you can configure any one of the critical, normal, data gap, or informational triggers.
+Set the trigger conditions for alarm levels: You can configure any one of the following trigger conditions - critical, normal, data gap, or informational.

 Severity